nunomaduro/phpinsights/README.md

 </p>

-**PHP Insights** was created by, and is maintained by [Nuno Maduro](https://github.com/nunomaduro), and is the perfect starting point to analyse the code quality of your project.
-It is carefully crafted to simplify the analyse of your code directly on your terminal.
+**PHP Insights** created and maintained by [Nuno Maduro](https://github.com/nunomaduro), is the perfect starting point to analyze the code quality of your PHP projects.
+Carefully crafted to simplify the analysis of your code directly on your terminal.

 **🚨 This project is under development.
 Don't use it!**.

 ## ✨ Features

-- Analyse of **lines of code** and cyclomatic complexity
+- Analysis of **lines of code** and cyclomatic complexity
 - Beautiful overview of your **code structure** and it's dependencies
-- Contains built-in checks for making code reliable, loosely couple, **simple**, and **clean**
+- Contains built-in checks for making code reliable, loosely coupled, **simple**, and **clean**

 ## 👉🏻 Installation & Usage